Maude, South Australia

 Maude includes the former town of Florieton.
 Florieton was named in 1882 for Florence Annie Price, the daughter-in-law of the Governor of South Australia, William Jervois.
 A school opened in 1890, but along with the rest of the town has long disappeared.

 Maude is predominantly saltbush grasslands used for pastoral farming, grazing of sheep or cattle.
 In 2018, a proposal to build a 200MW solar photovoltaic power station was submitted to the state government for development approval.

-The 2016 Australian census which was conducted in August 2016 reports that Maude had a human population of zero.